zachvalenta/jvns.ca/source/_posts/2016-03-29-thread-pools-part-ii-i-love-blocking.markdown

 2. have them do the work without anything exploding
 3. that's it

-This turned out to be suprisingly difficult.
+This turned out to be surpisingly difficult.
 A lot of people gave me a lot of suggestions about how to accomplish this.
 Here's what I did!

 ### pipes = the best